cartrawler/cartrawler.github.io/docs/ios/inpath/reservationProcess.md

 {: .no_toc }

-Following the In Path process, a payload is returned in JSON Format, this JSON can later be used to make a reservation with our backend system.
+Following the In Path process, a payload is returned in JSON Format which can later be used to make a reservation with our backend system.

 ---